Policy and Basic Concept

 Proper Management of PRTR Substances

-The total amount of PRTR substances handled by the Eisai Group in Japan in fiscal 2021 was 280 tons, a 22% decrease from the previous fiscal year.
-Although the production amount of anti-cancer drugs and drugs in the neurology area increased, the production amount of antiulcer drugs greatly decreased.
-As a result, eight substances were reported to the authorities, an increase of one substance from the previous fiscal year.
+The total amount of PRTR substances used by the Eisai Group in Japan was 328 tons, a 17% increase from the previous fiscal year.
+This was due to an increase in analytical solvents used for HPLC analysis, and the manufacture of anti-cancer drugs and drugs in the neurology and gastrointestinal fields.
+We reported eight substances as PRTR substances, the same as in the previous fiscal year.

 Volatile Organic Compounds (VOCs) Release Control